GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/product-currency-report.md

 Currency is calculated by finding out the age of the latest 'scene' of a product.
 To find out this age and calculate the Currency for each product, we use one of three methods: ODC Currency method, SQS Currency method, and Currency from Completeness method.
 Internal staff can learn the [technical details of these Currency methods][CurrencyInternalDoc].

-The Currency values go through a few more calculations before they are added to **Products (Table A)** in this report.
+A few more calculations are done before the Currency values are added to the report.
+These calculations differ between Table A and Table B.

+### Table A calculations

+For products in **Table A**, the following calculations are made.
+This is an automatic process.

 1. Start with the Currency age value calculated from the latest 'scene' of the product.
 Remember that this is calculated from the difference between the latest scene's acquisition date and the calendar time.